DogmaDragon/Stash-Docs/docs/Getting-Started/First-Steps.md

 | Generate thumbnails for images   | Generates thumbnails for image files.                                                                                                   |

 {:style="counter-reset:none"}
-3. Select options you want based on your preferences, but every option increases time the scan will take.{:style="counter-reset:none"}
+3. Select options you want based on your preferences, but every option increases time the scan will take.
 4. You can stop and re-scan it will ignore the files that are already scanned and just scan new or missing files.

 ---